libp2p/js-libp2p-pubsub/README.md

 ## Usage

 `libp2p-pubsub` abstracts the implementation protocol registration within `libp2p` and takes care of all the protocol connections.
-This way, a pubsub implementation can focus on its routing algortithm, instead of also needing to create the setup for it.
+This way, a pubsub implementation can focus on its routing algorithm, instead of also needing to create the setup for it.

 A pubsub implementation **MUST** override the `_processMessages`, `publish`, `subscribe`, `unsubscribe` and `getTopics` functions.

-Other functions, such as `_onPeerConnected`, `_onPeerDisconnected`, `_addPeer`, `_removePeer`, `start` and `stop` may be overwritten if the pubsub implementation needs to add custom logic on them.
-It is important pointing out that `start` and `stop` **must** call `super`.
-The `start` function is responsible for registering the pubsub protocol onto the libp2p node, while the `stop` function is responsible for unregistering the pubsub protocol and shutting down every connection
+Other functions, such as `_onPeerConnected`, `_onPeerDisconnected`, `_addPeer`, `_removePeer`, `start` and `stop` may be overwritten if the pubsub implementation needs to customize their logic.
+Implementations overriding  `start` and `stop` **MUST** call `super`.
+The `start` function is responsible for registering the pubsub protocol with libp2p, while the `stop` function is responsible for unregistering the pubsub protocol and closing pubsub connections.

 All the remaining functions **MUST NOT** be overwritten.